Federico2014/tron-docker/tools/stress_test/README.md

 ```
 The generated transactions will be stored in the `generate-trx*.csv` files in current `stress-test-output` directory.

+*Note*: the expiration time of the generated transactions is 24 hours, which means you need to broadcast the stored transactions in 24 hours.

 ## Broadcast
 To broadcast the transactions, you need to set `broadcastGenerateTrx = true` and configure other options according you demands.
-Then execute the following `broadcast` command:
+Then execute the following `broadcast` command, which will automatically read the transactions stored in `generate-trx*.csv` files and
+broadcast them to the test network.

 ```
 # execute full command